Sandeep-Abeykoon/ANN-Model-Financial-Forecasting/README.md

 # ANN-Model-Financial-Forecasting
-Analyze and processing multiple ANN models to select the best model to Financial Forecasting.
+Analyze and processing multiple ANN models to select the best model for Financial Forecasting.